 There are some really simple things you can do to help your credit score.
 Registering for the electoral list can help improve your credit profile, as well as ensuring that you’re not changing address too much.
 It’s about building up a presence, so your reliability can be established by lenders.
 If you’re living at home, with family, ask for your name to be put on the some of the bills, this will help improve your credit score (even if you don’t actually pay the bill yourself… Thanks mum).

 If you’ve got any outstanding debt, then it’s key to ensure that you clear it (if possible) missing repayments on loans, credit cards and bills can negatively impact your credit score, which means you’ll be unable to get better rates in the future.
-By paying those debts on time, and clearing them, you’re score will begin to increase.
+By paying those debts on time, and clearing them, your score will begin to increase.
 Paying your mum that £20 you owe doesn’t count (and she can wait), your credit score is more important – just ask nicely to repay her later…

 Have you ever seen adverts offering to ‘rebuild your credit score’?
 They’ll charge you a fee to help improve it, but the kicker is they’ll only do the things we’ve already advised you to do.
 It’s a waste of money, especially when you can do it yourself.
 Why pay out when you can do the work yourself?